nils-wisiol/dns-falcon/README.md

 However, observe that other resolvers do not support FALCON signatures and thus do not set the authenticated data (AD) bit.

+## Performance

+The recursor in this repository is configured to use limited caching.
+In particular, aggressive NSEC caching is disabled, which means that requests matching wildcard records trigger signature validation.
+Together with the wildcards configured for the test domains, this can be used to compare the performance of various signature validation algorithms.

 ## Tools

 To debug queries against the recursor, set up the query trace: